Clinical Mental Health Counselor vs. Clinical Psychologist

 While it is not a necessary requirement, many psychologists have undergraduate backgrounds in psychology or related social science fields.
 Many psychologists have also completed graduate-level coursework or have obtained terminal master’s degree in psychology or counseling fields prior to pursuing their doctoral programs.

-Begin your career as a mental health counselor with one of our featured online counseling programs:
+Start your mental health counseling career by requesting information from one of our featured programs:

 With that said, the path towards clinical psychology licensure typically includes: